 Janine uses oil paint as it has an intense pigmentation which gives a fantastic sense of depth and is very versatile, moving from translucent to opaque with an application of pressure.
 She likes to experiment with the thickness of the paint and the mark making possibilities using a variety of palette knives.
 She works on several canvases at the same time allowing each layer time to dry so that she can build up the paint to produce a variety of effects.
 She is also interested in creating a surface which has different qualities when viewed close to & from a distance and changes with the light within a space so the paintings are never static.

 Exhibitions and News:

-Please contact Janine at any time if you’d like more images of a painting, or to reserve until viewing in person is possible or to discuss a commission.
+Please contact Janine at any time through the links above if you’d like more images of a painting, or to reserve until viewing in person is possible or to discuss a commission.